There's at least 160 mph and 0-60 in 4.2 seconds in there somewhere..!

 - When fixing the connectors, I used heat shrink (the type with the inner adhesive lining) after I wicked some solder into the crimped joint...
 (Total over-engineering, but I'm happy with the outcome)

-- As I've routed my front lights wiring and the engine loom along the inside of the engine bay, there is no possibility of the joints getting sprayed with water or muck from the wheels.
-So the plastic sleeve protected connectors are more than adequate for the job
+- As I've routed my front lights wiring and the engine loom along the inside of the engine bay, there is no possibility of the joints getting sprayed with water or muck from the wheels but I replaced all bullet connectors with covered spade connectors

-- I also put PVC cable sleeving on all exposed i.e. the two wires from the front indicator lights are now all contained within a single PCV sleeve
+- I also put PVC cable sleeving on all exposed wires e.g. the two wires from the front indicator lights are now all contained within a single protective PCV sleeve

 - The only exposed connections are the earth bullet types on the front indicator lights.
 Not sure what I'm going to do to protect these from the elements yet

-- When crimping the ring terminals I found the insulation tended to split.
+- When crimping ring terminals I found the insulation tended to split.
 Was not happy with this so I replace the insulation with heat shrink.
-Not too big a job and it allowed me to wick a drop of solder into each joint as an added holder and conductor.
-Now there is now no confusion as to any colour coding convention with the blue/red/yellow ends because they're all black
+Not too big a job and it allowed me to wick a drop of solder into each joint as an added holder and conductor

 6. Wiring Modifications